newser/TitanSDK/README.md

 ```C
 tt_dns_rrlist_t *rrl = tt_dns_get_a("google.com")
 ```
-Calling fiber would pause during dns querying and continue once dns query result can be returned
+Fiber calling tt_dns_get_a("google.com") would be paused during dns querying and resumed once dns result can be returned

 ### <a name="usa"></a>unified system api